mlcourses/lab-4-blog-post-AdvancedUno/post.md

 3. Design and build a project using sensors and actuators, document your process, and showcase it through a video.

 # Materials
-- PB-503 breadbofard prototyping station (integrated device with a number of electrical components like switches)
+- PB-503 Breadboard prototyping station (integrated device with a number of electrical components like switches)
-- Arduino Uno or compatible board
+- Arduino Uno
 - Wires
 - Sensors (buzzer, ultrasonic sensor, photoresistor)
 - Actuators (buzzer, servo motor)